QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 Other changes: <br />
 Now the codes request events from multiple catalogues in case service denied/ down.
 If all failed, it will sleep for 60s and retry. <br />

+### 2024-05-01<b/> <br />
+Tried different pre-trained models for phase picking. <br /> Optimized existig codes for post-processing.  <br /> Next steps: <br />
+Add some codes save catalogues to file and add check if catalgue for a date has already been requested before before requesting.  <br />
+Save each day's final dataframe to csv files and generate email contents based on it.<br />